Harttiella janmoli

-Harttiella janmoli is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known only in a small forest creek near Cottica Mountain in French Guiana, at an elevation of 515 m (1690 ft) above sea level.
-The species reaches 4.7 cm (1.9 inches) in standard length.
+Harttiella janmoli is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is known only from a small forest creek near Cottica Mountain in French Guiana, at an elevation of 515 m above sea level.
+This species reaches a standard length of 4.7 cm..
 It was described in 2012 as part of a taxonomic review of members of the loricariid tribe Harttiini native to the Guianas.